Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Introduction

 Here, no summation over repeated indices is implied.\\ Other tensor elements like $\eta_{\alpha\beta\beta\alpha}$ continue to obey Eq.(\ref{eq:KSS}).
-The origin for this combined viscosity-conductivity bound is the different scaling behavior of the typical velocities $v_{\alpha}$ for different directions. { Candidate materials with Lifshitz transitions are the organic conductor $\alpha-(\text{BEDT-TTF}_2)\text{I}_3$ under pressure\cite{Julia27}, and the heterostructure of the $5/3 \text{TiO}_2/\text{VO}_2$ supercell\cite{Julia28,Julia29}.
-Moreover, the surface modes of topological crystalline insulators with unpinned surface Dirac cones\cite{Julia30} and quadratic double Weyl fermions\cite{Julia31} are expected to exhibit such a behavior}.
+The origin for this combined viscosity-conductivity bound is the different scaling behavior of the typical velocities $v_{\alpha}$ for different directions. { Candidate materials with Lifshitz transitions are the organic conductor $\alpha-(\text{BEDT-TTF}_2)\text{I}_3$ under pressure \cite{Julia27}, and the heterostructure of the $5/3 \text{TiO}_2/\text{VO}_2$ supercell \cite{Julia28,Julia29}.
+Moreover, the surface modes of topological crystalline insulators with unpinned surface Dirac cones \cite{Julia30} and quadratic double Weyl fermions \cite{Julia31} are expected to exhibit such a behavior}.

 The analysis of Ref.\cite{Link2018} was based on the Boltzmann equation and did not allow to explicitly analyze a model that satisfies this bound or determine the precise numerical coefficient in Eq.(\ref{eq:bound}), i.e. the factor ${1}/{4\pi}$.
 This can only be done within a formalism that addresses transport in strongly-coupled non-quasi-particle many-body systems.
 In the same context it is of interest to address the related question of whether the diffusivity bound, Eq.(\ref{eq:diffusivity}), is also modified for anisotropic systems.